Call for IASC Cross-Cutting and Working Group Proposals 2026

 More information on the scientific priorities of each IASC WG and the IASC Strategic Plan can be found here:

-- Does the activity promote interdisciplinary involvement not only in the implementation but also the planning of the activity?
+- How does the activity intend to promote the involvement of early career scientists not only in the implementation but also the planning of the activity?

 - How does the planned activity address Indigenous engagement and collaboration?